orlevii/swiftcli/README.md

-# SwiftCLI
+# Clantic
 Build testable CLI apps with `click` and `pydantic`

-`swiftcli` makes it easy to define CLI parameters with `pydantic` BaseModels, combining the power of `click` with `pydantic`'s data validation.
+`clantic` makes it easy to define CLI parameters with `pydantic` BaseModels, combining the power of `click` with `pydantic`'s data validation.

 ## Features
 - Define CLI parameters using pydantic models